firedrakeproject/Irksome/demos/mixed_wave/demo_RTwave_PEP.py.rst

       print("{0:1.1e} {1:5e}".format(float(t), assemble(E)))

-If all is well with the world, the energy will be nearly identical (up to roundoff error) at each time step because the GL methods are symplectic and applied to a linear Hamiltonian system.
-As an exercise, the reader should edit this code to use other RK methods.
+If all is well with the world, the energy will be nearly identical (up to roundoff error) at each time step because the PEP methods conserve energy to quite high order.
+The reader can compare this to the mixed wave demo using Gauss-Legendre methods (which exactly conserve energy up to roundoff and solver tolerances.
-In particular, :class:`.LobattoIIIC` and :class:`.BackwardEuler` or other Radau methods as well as the symplectic DIRK :class:`.QinZhang`.